|

 rnxploresafaris@gmail.com

-Attractions within
+Attractions within Meru Town

-The town is an agricultural
+The town is an

-by agricultural farmlands.
-Wheat and horticulture
+surrounded by agricultural farmlands.
+Wheat and

-Conservancy.
+Lewa Conservancy.
 An interested visitor with intentions to

 mingle with the locals can sample the following.